ibm-cloud-docs/vmwaresolutions/services/managingzertodr.md

 ## Updating Zerto Virtual Replication
 {: #managingzertodr-update}

-To update Zerto Virtual Replication, open an IBM Support ticket by following the steps in [Contacting IBM Support](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_support) to get the Zerto installation executable file for your environment.
+To update Zerto Virtual Replication, open an IBM Support ticket by following the steps in [Getting help and support](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_support) to get the Zerto installation executable file for your environment.

 ## Deploying VRAs to newly added ESXi servers
 {: #managingzertodr-deploy}